 - Hours: You may be asked to drive longer hours, especially during high volume times.

-- Inconsistent work: If you are an owner-operator, your workload can be inconsistent while you build regular customers.
+- Inconsistent work: If you are an owner-operator, your workload can be inconsistent until you find regular shippers.

 - Stress: Driving any type of truck can be a stressful and sometimes dangerous job.